mdr/mash/quick-reference-guide.md

 * Variable interpolation: `"My name is $user.name"`
 * Full expression interpolation: `"My name is ${user.name | reverse}"`
-* An initial tilde (~) is replaced with the current user's home directory
+* An initial tilde (`~`) is replaced with the current user's home directory
-* Tagged as `os.Path`, which provides methods for path manipulation: `"foo.txt".lastModified`
+* Tagged as `os.Path`, which provides methods for path manipulation: e.g. `"foo.txt".lastModified`

-If the *bare words* are enabled (configuration property `language.bareWords`), then any identifier that is not bound is automatically promoted to a rich string.
+If *bare words* are enabled (using configuration property `language.bareWords`), then any unbound identifier is automatically promoted to a string tagged with `os.Path`.

 ### Conditionals, truthiness, and/or
 * Conditional expression: `if` .. `then` .. `else` ..